Master of Quantitative Finance: Comparison with other qualifications

-The program differs from a Master of Science in Finance (MSF), and an MBA in finance, in that these degrees aim to produce finance generalists as opposed to "quants", and therefore focus on corporate finance, accounting, equity valuation and portfolio management.
+The program differs from a Master of Science in Finance (MSF) and an MBA in finance in that these degrees aim to produce finance generalists as opposed to "quants" and therefore focus on corporate finance, accounting, equity valuation and portfolio management.
 The treatment of any common topics—usually "derivatives", financial modeling, and risk management—will be less (or even non) technical.
 Entrance requirements are similarly less mathematical.
 Note that Master of Finance (M.Fin.) and MSc. in Finance degrees, as distinct from the MSF, may be substantially similar to the MQF.

 There is some overlap with degrees in actuarial science, and both degrees are occasionally offered by the same department.
 Nevertheless, the programs are almost always separate and distinct.
 Specifically, whereas actuarial programs cover risk and uncertainty as applied to pensions, insurance and investments, quantitative finance programs are broader (although offer less depth in these areas), and prepare graduates for various of the highly numerate roles in finance and for other areas that require "quants".

 There is similarly overlap with a Master of Financial Economics, although the emphasis is very different.
 That degree focuses on the underlying economics, and on developing and testing theoretical models, and aims to prepare graduates for research based roles and for doctoral study.
 The curriculum therefore emphasises coverage of financial theory, and of econometrics, while the treatment of model implementation (through mathematical modeling and programming), while important, is secondary.
 Entrance requirements are similarly less mathematical.
 Some Financial Economics degrees are substantially quantitative, and are largely akin to the MQF.

 For students whose interests in finance are commercial rather than academic, a Master's in Quantitative Finance may be seen as an alternative to a PhD in finance.
 At the same time though, "Master's in Mathematical Finance" programs are often positioned as providing a basis for doctoral study.

 History

 In 1989 Cornell University's Operations Research and Information Engineering department hosted the first ever academic meeting to focus on financial engineering, which led to the development of the first research journal in the field, Mathematical Finance.
-The first quantitative finance master's programs in the US were offered by Illinois Institute of Technology in 1990, under Dr. Michael Ong.
+The first quantitative finance master's programs in the US were offered by Illinois Institute of Technology in 1990, under Michael Ong.

 The programs offered were the "Master of Science in Quantitative Finance" and "Master of Science in Financial Markets and Trading", and were combined in 2008 to become the "Master of Science in Finance, with Financial Engineering Concentration".